Religious liberalism: In Judaism

-German-Jewish religious reformers began to incorporate critical thought and humanist ideas into Judaism from the early 19th century.
-This resulted in the creation of various non-Orthodox denominations, from the moderately liberal Conservative Judaism to very liberal Reform Judaism.
-The moderate wing of Modern Orthodox Judaism, especially Open Orthodoxy, espouses a similar approach.
+German-Jewish intellectuals began to apply Enlightenment principles and critical scholarship to Jewish theology and practice from the early nineteenth century, a movement known as the Haskalah.
+This eventually gave rise to several non-Orthodox denominations, from the moderately liberal Conservative Judaism to the more thoroughgoing Reform Judaism.
+The moderate wing of Modern Orthodox Judaism, especially Open Orthodoxy, has also adopted some elements of this approach.